 - Resources > Staff plug-in provider > LDAP Staff Plugin Provider > Custom properties

-- Resources > Staff plug-in provider > LDAP Staff Plugin Provider > Staff plug-in configuration (if the default LDAP Staff Plugin Configuration sample is not used, also submit the XSL file you use)
+- Resources > Staff plug-in provider > LDAP Staff Plugin Provider > Staff plug-in configuration

 - Resources > Staff plug-in provider > LDAP Staff Plugin Provider > Staff plug-in configuration > LDAP Staff Plugin Configuration sample (or the corresponding XSL file)